-The driving force behind Sirene Woman – the fashion, blog and podcast – has always been my desire to be of service to women.
+The driving force behind Sirene Woman has always been our desire to be of service to women.
 To build self-esteem, approach women’s issues openly and provide clothing that is classic and timeless while enabling women to express themselves.

 In 2020, we partnered with TreeSisters whose aim is to rapidly accelerate tropical reforestation.
 For every order made at Sirene Woman, one tree will be planted through TreeSisters to help limit the impact of climate change.
 If you would like to further support with a donation of your own, you can do so here.